Whyzanet/WhyzaGC/README.md

 Buttons B&C together will toggle WiFi disable and enable, which I found easy to select as the buttons are small enough and so close together.
 WiFi disable will also disable radmon.org updates and will require a reset to enable radmon.org uploads if radmon startup behavior is enabled.
 As such if you toggle WiFi off and back on, you will have WiFi connectivity but radmon updates are disabled until the next reset....useful for testing, as per below.

-USB serial port is set to 115200 baud and will display the MightyOhm Gieger serial output ( when accessible )
+USB serial port is set to 115200 baud and will display the MightyOhm Gieger serial output ( when not mounted in kit and accessible ).

 HTTP diagnostic data is available on port 80 via URL